from small one page howto to huge articles all in one place

 DESCRIPTION

 The pthread_rwlock_trywrlock() function shall apply a write lock like the pthread_rwlock_wrlock() function, with the exception that the function shall fail if any thread currently holds rwlock (for reading or writing).
-The pthread_rwlock_wrlock() function shall apply a write lock to the read-write lock referenced by rwlock.
-The calling thread acquires the write lock if no other thread (reader or writer) holds the read-write lock rwlock.
-Otherwise, the thread shall block until it can acquire the lock.
-The calling thread may deadlock if at the time the call is made it holds the read-write lock (whether a read or write lock).
-Implementations may favor writers over readers to avoid writer starvation.
-Results are undefined if any of these functions are called with an uninitialized read-write lock.
-If a signal is delivered to a thread waiting for a read-write lock for writing, upon return from the signal handler the thread resumes waiting for the read-write lock for writing as if it was not interrupted.
+The pthread_rwlock_wrlock() function shall apply a write lock to the rea-write lock referenced by rwlock.
+The calling thread shall acquire the write lock if no thread (reader or writer) holds the rea-write lock rwlock.
+Otherwise, if another thread holds the rea-write lock rwlock, the calling thread shall block until it can acquire the lock.
+If a deadlock condition occurs or the calling thread already owns the rea-write lock for writing or reading, the call shall either deadlock or return [EDEADLK].
+Results are undefined if any of these functions are called with an uninitialized rea-write lock.
+If a signal is delivered to a thread waiting for a rea-write lock for writing, upon return from the signal handler the thread resumes waiting for the rea-write lock for writing as if it was not interrupted.

 RETURN VALUE